GetScatter/ScatterApps/README.md

 }
 ```

+## Type categories

+We are now enforcing strict categories.
+Please make sure that your app is categorized correctly or it will be rejected.

+- Gambling
+- Game
+- Block Explorer
+- Exchange
+- Tool
+- Forum
+- Educational
+- Social
+- Chain
+- Payment
+- Wallet

 ## Important note about the applink key:
 If you are a web app, you will need to use your FQDN ( ie. get-scatter.com ) and not what you are passing into the connection.